getlago/lago-docs/docs/guide/07_coupons.md

 5. Define its value and frequency (i.e. will be applied once, over several periods or forever);
 6. Choose if the coupon can be applied several times to the same customer account or not;
 7. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed);
-8. Select the plan(s) to which the coupon applies (applies to all plans by default); and
+8. Select the plan(s) or billable metric(s) to which the coupon applies (applies to all plans and metrics by default); and
 9. Click **"Add coupon"** to confirm.

 :::info